Winter isn’t over yet! Cozy up with a bowl of this (life-changing) Minestrone Soup to ward off the chill while you get your veggie fill.

 - Reduce heat to low.
 Cover with a lid and cook 10 minutes, stirring occasionally.

 - Remove from heat, stir in chopped parsley.
 Taste and season with additional salt and pepper as needed.
-If using pasta, stir into soup and allow to stand for 5 minutes before serving.
+Stir cooked pasta into hot soup and allow to stand for a few minutes before serving.

 - Serve with grated parmesan, if desired.